ebu/OSCIED/docs/david/master_thesis_rst/source/demonstrator-application-webui.rst

 Transform Profiles Tab
 ++++++++++++++++++++++

-.. |webui_tprofiles| replace:: List of available profiles that transform jobs can pick from (WebUI -> Profile)
+.. |webui_tprofiles| replace:: List of available profiles that transform tasks can pick from (WebUI -> Profile)

 .. only:: html